Usa Jingu: The Grand Hachiman Shrine Where Japan’s Spirit and History Reside

 Experience Living Rituals: The Grand Summer Festival

-Throughout the year, Usajingū hosts various sacred rituals, but one of the most beloved by the locals is the Nagoshi Taisai (Usajingū Goshinkōsai)—a summer purification festival rooted in centuries of tradition.
+Throughout the year, Usa Jingu hosts various sacred rituals, but one of the most beloved by the locals is the summer festival, Usa Jingu "Goshinkō-sai"—a purification ceremony rooted in centuries of tradition.
 This sacred event was originally held to cleanse people of impurities and protect the nation from plagues and natural disasters.

 After a solemn ritual at the main shrine, the sacred spirits (shintai) are transferred to three mikoshi (portable shrines) and ceremoniously carried to a temporary shrine called Tongū, located within the grounds.
 Leading the vibrant procession is Sarutahiko, followed by children dressed as butterflies, birds, and horses, filling the air with color and energy.
 Accompanied by the lively sounds of traditional music, priests and parade officials walk in unison, bringing a sacred rhythm to the event.

 Upon arrival at Tongū, a cleansing ritual known as Suganuki-shinji is performed, where prayers are offered for a rich harvest, national peace, and the health of all people.
-After two nights and three days, the mikoshi and their divine passengers return to the main hall in a grand procession.
+After spending two nights and three days at the temporary shrine, the mikoshi form a grand procession and return to the main sanctuary.

 During the festival, the shrine grounds come alive with food stalls, stage performances, and joyful crowds, creating a beautiful contrast between sacred tradition and festive energy.